vsanse/react-advance-env/README.md

 # react-tiny-env

-A basic plug and play react setup saves you time to configure all sort of things.
+A plug and play react setup saves you time to configure all sort of things.
 It comes preconfigured with:
 - redux
 - firebase